Gluten – whether you’re eating it or not, can impact your life.

 I’d turned two sheets of white and was shaking.
-Heading to the ladies’ room, I stayed there for a bit before the boss’ wife came looking for me (talk about embarrassing moments).
+Heading to the ladies’ room, where I stayed until the boss’ wife came looking for me (talk about embarrassing moments).

 Had I known I would react to food, or what foods bothered me, may have changed that whole situation.

 That evening, blue cheese dressing covered my salad, an old favorite – full of gluten.